sfdcai/media-compress-syncthing-icloud-puppeteer/README.md

-# Media Pipeline
+# Media Pipeline - iCloud to Google Photos Automation

 A comprehensive media compression and syncing pipeline for iCloud and Google Photos, designed to run in Ubuntu LXC containers on Proxmox.
+This system automatically downloads media from iCloud, compresses it, and uploads it to both iCloud Photos and Google Photos (via Syncthing) with intelligent deduplication and organization.

 ## Features